anahitasocial/anahita/README.md

 The Anahita installation is created in the _PATH-TO-YOUR-DIRECTORY/myproject/www_ directory.
 You need to configure your server to use this directory as the public directory.

-The first account that is created on this installation becomes the _Super Administrator_ account.
-Go to the _http://www.YOUR-DOMAIN-NAME.com/people/signup_ and create an account.

 Congratulations!
 You have installed Anahita successfully.
+Now you need to signup as a Super Administrator.

+## Signing Up The Super Administrator

+The first person that is signing up with Anahita is recognized as the _Super Administrator_.
+Use the following command to sign up the first person:

+`php anahita site:signup`

+Provide a valid _email_ and _username_.
+You can either provide a password or Anahita creates a strong password for you.

+**Congratulations!** You have created the first person and Super Admin account.
+Point your browser to your Anahita installation and login.

-Now you need to configure your installation and install some apps.
+Next, you will configure your installation and install some apps.

 ## Configuring Your Anahita Installation